Johnsoct/dicthesaurus/README.md

 ### Installation

+#### Download the binary from the website
+Visit [Dicthesaurus](https://dicthesaurus.com) and click download.
+In a terminal, go to wherever your browser downloads files, and run `cp ./dt /usr/bin`.

 #### Bash script
 This script will check to see if Go is installed and updated on your system, download this package, build it with Go, and store it in /usr/local/bin.